Whats My IP

 IP addresses are created and managed by IANA (Internet Assigned Numbers Authority).
 There are regional registries which are given 'super blocks'.
 These regional units then allocate smaller blocks to ISP's.

-IPv4 uses 32-bit (4 byte addresses) that limit the number of addresses to 4,294,967,296 (232) possible 'what's my ip' combinations.
+IPv4 uses 32-bit (4 byte addresses) that limit the number of addresses to 4,294,967,296 (232) possible ‘what’s my ip’ combinations.
 However, many of these addresses are reserved for special reasons, such as private networks or multicast addresses (~19 million addresses).
-Becuase of this, the total number of IP addy's that can be given to public addressing a shortage of IPv4 address seems likely.
+Because of this, the total number of IP addy’s that can be given to public addressing a shortage of IPv4 address seems likely.

 Your IP addresses is likely assigned by your internet service providers (ISP) and because they are registered, can be used to track most internet connected computers.
 IP addresses are often hard to remember, so they are often assigned a Host Name.